att-innovate/charmander/README.md

 1. [github.com/att-innovate/charmander][1]

-    This project contains all the scripts, glue ..
+    The main project, this project, contains all the scripts to set up the lab.

 2. [github.com/att-innovate/charmander-scheduler][2]